Apply for a Scholarship

 Scholarship Renewals:

-• If your scholarship is renewable, you will be contacted via email in early June the next year to prompt you to go online to complete any necessary follow ups due by July 1.
+• If your scholarship is renewable, you will be contacted via email in early June of the next year to prompt you to go online to complete any necessary follow ups.
 Completing the follow up is how you "claim" your scholarship.
 All follow ups for renewals are due by July 1st, annually.

 • Students must maintain eligibility to be considered for any renewal.
-Eligibility can vary but generally it includes that a student must maintain a 2.0 or higher GPA and is a full-time (12+ credit hours) student.
-For specifics, please contact the C3F.
+Eligibility can vary but generally it includes that a student must maintain a 2.0 or higher GPA.

 • Renewals are also eligible for a deferral, if permission is granted.
 Students must communicate with C3F staff if this is needed.